erhan-er/Wabbajack/README.md

   > > 4.
 Place
   > >
   > Follow and Join clubs
-  > > To get notifications about coming events, user needs to follow or join to club
+  > > ->To get notifications about coming events, user needs to follow or join to club
   > >
   > Favoring Filter Types
   > >